microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-list-operations.md

 ---
-title: "List operations in a site"
+title: "List operations"
-description: "Get the richLongRunningOperation resources from the operations navigation property in a site."
+description: "Get the list of richLongRunningOperations associated with a site."
 author: "swapnil1993"
 ms.localizationpriority: medium
 ms.prod: "sites-and-lists"
 doc_type: apiPageType
 ---

-# List operations in a site
+# List operations
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the [richLongRunningOperation](../resources/richlongrunningoperation.md) resources from the operations navigation property in a [site](../resources/site.md).
+Get the list of [richLongRunningOperations](../resources/richlongrunningoperation.md) associated with a [site](../resources/site.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).